angoca/db2-index/Main-sources.md

   * Articles since 201601 to 201702
 * Shiji Pan - With Data (Blog related to a data software). https://www.withdata.com/blog/
   * All articles related to Db2 (Between 2013 to 201805)
+* Leons Petrazickis - Leons on Tech. http://lpetr.org/
+  * All articles related to Db2 (Between 2006 to 201811)

 These blogs are not longer updated 😞